|Company Name||Heads Resourcing Group Ltd (‘the Company’)|

 5. Complaints or queries

+If you wish to complain about this privacy notice or any of the procedures set out in it please contact Jennifer Gaster on 01962 432001.
 You also have the right to raise concerns with Information Commissioner’s Office on 0303 123 1113 or at https://ico.org.uk/concerns/, or any other relevant supervisory authority should your personal data be processed outside of the UK, if you believe that your data protection rights have not been adhered to.

 CookiesCookies are small text files that are placed on your computer by websites that you visit.
 They are widely used in order to make websites work, or work more efficiently, as well as to provide information to the owners of the site.
 The table below explains the cookies we use and why.